jeremy-lunarg/Vulkan-Tools/BUILD.md

 The "bundle fix-up" operation also puts a copy of the Vulkan loader into the bundle, making the bundle completely self-contained and self-referencing.

-##### The Non-bundled vulkaninfo Application
+##### The Non-bundled Vulkan Info Application

-There is also a non-bundled version of the `vulkaninfo` application that you can run from the command line:
+There is also a non-bundled version of the Vulkan Info application that you can run from the command line:

     vulkaninfo/vulkaninfo

-If you run this from the build directory, vulkaninfo's RPATH is already set to point to the Vulkan loader in the build tree, so it has no trouble finding it.
+If you run this from the build directory, the Vulkan Info RPATH is already set to point to the Vulkan loader in the build tree, so it has no trouble finding it.
 But the loader will not find the MoltenVK driver and you'll see a message about an incompatible driver.
 To remedy this:

     VK_ICD_FILENAMES=<path-to>/MoltenVK/Package/Latest/MoltenVK/macOS/MoltenVK_icd.json vulkaninfo/vulkaninfo

-If you run `vulkaninfo` from the install directory, the `RPATH` in the `vulkaninfo` application got removed and the OS needs extra help to locate the Vulkan loader:
+If you run Vulkan Info from the install directory, the `RPATH` is removed and the OS needs extra help to locate the Vulkan loader:

     DYLD_LIBRARY_PATH=<path-to>/Vulkan-Loader/loader VK_ICD_FILENAMES=<path-to>/MoltenVK/Package/Latest/MoltenVK/macOS/MoltenVK_icd.json vulkaninfo/vulkaninfo